SumiSastri/kodiri-kodflix/README.md

-## Kodiri-Kodflix Challenge 2, 3 & 4
+## Kodiri-Kodflix Challenge 2, 3 & 4, 5 & 6
 Add 5 more images
 Display them in 2 rows
 3 covers per row with the same aspect ratio
 Mobile first design
+CSS animation - hover over images
+Show the title of the film on hover

 #### Tech acceptance
 Create a grid of 6 elements